dbakewel/netbots/README.md

 ### Damage

-Damage from hitting things is the same regardless of speed.
+Damage from hitting walls, obstacles, or other robots is the same regardless of speed.
+If two robots collide then both robots will be damaged.

-Shell explosions are of radius explRadius and all robots inside that radius will take damage.
-Robots in the center of the explosion will be damaged by explDamage.
+Shell explosions are of radius explRadius (75 by default) and all robots inside that radius will take damage.
+Robots in the center of the explosion will be damaged by explDamage (20% by default).
 The further a robot is from the center of an explosion the less damage it will take.
 The damage fall off from the explosions center to edge is linear.

 ### Server Configuration